rockthejvm/rockthejvm.github.io/_posts/2024-04-20-websockets2.md

   }
 }
 ```
 The code here is very similar to `user.scala`.
-We'll also need to insert messages into our database, for this we'll need another case class, create a `message.scala`  file under `domain` and add the following code:
+We'll also need to insert messages into our database, for this we'll need another case class, create a `message.scala`  file under `domain`, and add the following code:

 ```scala
 package rockthejvm.websockets.domain